Let me start by saying that I am not very comfortable at all with this page. I sometimes can’t even believe that I dared publish it.

 For 3 full years, I worked out exclusively from home, 6 times a week, with no one but myself to coax and motivate me.
 I can count on the fingers of one hand the number of times that I skipped a workout during all that time.
 And every time I did, I had a very good reason to.

-Then, about 6 months ago, I felt that my self-motivation superpowers slowly starting to fade, so I decided I needed exterior help and joined a local gym.
+Then, about 6 months ago, I felt that my self-motivation superpowers were slowly starting to fade, so I decided I needed exterior help and joined a local gym.
 Well, box, actually.
 I decided to give CrossFit a shot.
 Best move ever!

-I won’t be going into all the detail, but I want to at least give you a general recap of what it is that I did over the course of these 6 years during which I traveled the path to this new healthier, fitter me.
+I won’t be going into all the details, but I want to at least give you a general recap of what it is that I did over the course of these 6 years during which I traveled the path to this new healthier, fitter me.

 Oh, and also too: I feel it’s important to mention that none of the pictures on this page have been edited in the least, save for cropping and laying text over them.